 Disaster can strike at any time...

-Natural disasters such as flood, fire, earthquake and windstorm affect thousands of people across the nation each year.
+Natural disasters such as flood, fire, earthquake, pandemic and windstorm affect thousands of people across the nation each year.
 In order to better prepare and protect ourselves, our families and our community from the impacts of disaster, each of us should be aware of area hazards.

 Being aware of area hazards and knowing what to do for protection will help each of us to take effective steps to prepare beforehand and aid in recovery after the event.